Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 **Note #1:** Only run the `untag` command on images that are not currently in use.
 Untagging images that are currently in use will stop the content projection by SBPS Marshal agent causing undesirable behavior on compute/UAN nodes using the content.

-**Note #2:** As mentioned in the `Image tagging` step, `rootfs` is tagged automatically by BOS, for untagging an image, we need to use above `craycli` utility of IMS as untagging of an image is not supported by BOS.
+**Note #2:** As mentioned in the `Image tagging` step, BOS automatically tags the `rootfs` image for projection.
+To untag an image, use the aforementioned `craycli` utility of IMS because BOS does not support automatically automatically untagging an image.

 ### Steps to boot compute/ UAN node